aylanonsense/lil-space/README.md

 # lil-space
-A LÖVELY game about asteroids.
+A lil game about rocks EXCEPT they're in space.
+Very original.